Yoshua Bengio: Views on AI

 Speaking with the Financial Times in May 2023, Bengio said that he supported the monitoring of access to AI systems such as ChatGPT so that potentially illegal or dangerous uses could be tracked.
 In July 2023, he published a piece in The Economist arguing that "the risk of catastrophe is real enough that action is needed now."

 Bengio co-authored a letter with Geoffrey Hinton and others in support of SB 1047, a California AI safety bill that would require companies training models which cost more than $100 million to perform risk assessments before deployment.
 They claimed the legislation was the "bare minimum for effective regulation of this technology."

 In June 2025, Bengio expressed concern that some advanced AI systems were beginning to display traits such as deception, reward hacking, and situational awareness.
 He described these as indications of goal misalignment and potentially dangerous behaviors.
 In a Fortune article, he stated that the AI arms race was encouraging companies to prioritize capability improvements over safety research.
 He has also voiced support for strong regulation and international collaboration to address risks posed by advanced AI systems.
+In December 2025, Bengio said that granting rights to AI systems would be a "huge mistake", arguing that being able to shut them down is essential for safety.

+In early 2026, through the process of working on the technical research at LawZero, Bengio expressed an increasing sense of optimism regarding the possibility of designing guardrails for existing AI systems to mitigate societal risks.
+He calls for a combination of technical and societal guardrails, including policy, governance, and legislative action.